andrewchambers/bupstash/doc/technical_overview.md

 A good example of this problem is inserting a file into the middle of a tarball.
 No deduplication will occur after that file, as the data streams have been shifted by an offset.

-To avoid this problem we need to find a way to resync the chunk streams when they diverge from eachother, but then reconverge.
+To avoid this problem we need to find a way to resync the chunk streams when they diverge from eachother but then reconverge.
 One way to do this is via content defined chunking.
 The most intuitive way to think about content defined chunking is splitting a tarball into a chunk representing every file, this means storing the same file in multiple tarballs will only ever be stored in the